 Something as simple as properly insulating your loft can have a huge impact on energy bills.
 Insulating an older home could save tenants hundreds annually.
 Plus, the impact if the current insulation is poor or non-existent, is instantaneous.
 Your tenants will very quickly notice the warmth that the new insulation retains.

 And don’t miss out on an opportunity to save money - always make sure to check with your local council to see if they have any grants or schemes in place for landlords.

-Smart metres can help reduce energy consumption and bills particularly in winter.
-They give you a much more complete control over your energy consumption - carefully and accurately monitoring gas and electricity readings and allowing careful adjustments to the system from your smart-phone - even when you’re not at home.
+Smart metres can help reduce energy consumption and bills, particularly in winter.
+They give you much more complete control over your energy consumption - carefully and accurately monitoring gas and electricity readings and allowing careful adjustments to the system from your smart-phone - even when you’re not at home.